Torquay-Jan Juc

 • Manage the development of the remaining greenfield land in Torquay-Jan Juc to ensure sustainable outcomes.

-In response to the constraints on outward growth and the need to provide for more diverse housing opportunities, the draft Strategy includes directions to support further work on infill opportunities including to:
+In response to the constraints on outward growth and the need to provide for more diverse housing opportunities, the Strategy includes directions to support further work on infill opportunities including to:

 • Undertake a precinct plan for the Baines Crescent area and consider opportunities for housing in the precinct; and